burkero2/combine-notebook-and-colab/README.md

 # unit-test-example with jupyter notebook

 * how to create a notebook?
-* how to run at colab?
+* how to run a notebook at colab?
-* how to connect a colab session to the repo?
+* how to connect a colab session to the repo? (so you can push files and save notebook changes)
+      * how to push a file from colab session to repo?
+      * how to save a notebook at colab?
 * see lesson format example
 * see numpy basic functions
 * see challenge section and discuss how to unit test